-Despite the concerns, many employees still use emojis.
-Not only are millennials making up a large percentage of the workforce, but there is a widespread adoption of collaborative office tools such as Slack that promote casual work interactions.
+Despite the concerns, many employees still use emojis – not only because millennials make up a large percentage of the workforce, but because of the widespread adoption of collaborative office tools such as Slack that promote casual work interactions.

 Whether you should use emojis at work depends on context.
 If your workplace is informal, emojis are likely more acceptable, particularly if your co-workers use them frequently.

-"Mirroring is a proven strategy for in-person communication, and I believe the same is true online," said Hillary Hafke, PR manager at Promocodes.com.
+"Mirroring is a proven strategy for in-person communication, and I believe the same is true online," said PR manager Hillary Hafke.
 "Emojis are appropriate for some business emails in the same way that jokes are OK in some job interviews.
 You simply need to know your audience."

 "If you are creating a professional business email for a new client or business client that you haven't met personally yet, I would shy away from the use of emojis in any sort of correspondence with them," said James McCarthy, CEO of Placement Labs.
 "However, if the email recipient is a co-worker/employee or a client with whom you have a friendly, conversational relationship, then you should be able to use as many emojis as you would like."

 Know your demographic.
 As Userlike points out, older people may be uncomfortable with emojis, and may not even know what they mean.

 "If you're sending an email to a supervisor, executive, or client or work in a corporate environment, emojis may not be appropriate," said Seamas Egan, director of sales and marketing at Campaigner.
 "But for millennials and younger colleagues, or in a startup work environment, emojis may be more popular and acceptable."

 In responses to a serious complaint or issue, emojis are inappropriate.
 Above all, don't use one if you aren't certain what it means, and never replace a word with an emoji, added Egan.